christopher-demarco/hello-serverless/README.md

 #### SSL certificate

-Because Amazon's ACM certificate infrastructure is grossly throttled, it may be impractical to use it for development.
+Because [Amazon's ACM certificate infrastructure is grossly, inconsistently, and secretly throttled](https://github.com/aws/aws-cdk/issues/5889) (et al.), it may be impractical to use it for development.
 Therefore [Let's Encrypt](https://letsencrypt.org) is recommended instead.

 You will need to create a wildcard cert for `*.custom.domain` using